5 Raleigh-Area Trees Most Likely to Fall in Wind

 In urban environments, builders and encroachment from construction projects usually damage or restrict tree roots.
 These events can weaken the tree root structure, making it more likely to lean and fall in strong winds.

-2. Various Tree Species
+2. Specific Tree Species

 A major factor that affects a tree’s vulnerability to falling is the species.
 Some tree species are more naturally brittle, making them more susceptible to snapping in the wind.
 These species include Bradford pears, silver maples, and Norway maples.